Program Administrator Certificate

 Applicants must have a master’s degree from an accredited institution in order to apply for the administrative certificate.
 Students may work on the master’s degree and the certificate at the same time, and most of the course work in the certificate program may be applied to the Ed.M. in Educational Leadership offered through WSU Spokane.

-The Program Administrator Certificate Program admits students each semester.
+The Program Administrator Certificate Program admits students each fall.
 Please note that application is a multi-step process and often takes four to six weeks to complete.
 Incomplete applications will not be considered.